 About The Cranberry Plant And Cranberry Fruit

 Cranberries are scarlet red, glossy skinned and extremely tart berries that belong to the plant Vaccinium macrocarpon.
-Also called American cranberry and the trailing swamp cranberry, the cranberry plant is a vine like plant having about 2 meters long stem from which grow 2-8 inch tall upright branches that produce leaves and deep pink hued blooms.
+Also called American cranberry and the trailing swamp cranberry, the cranberry plant is a vine-like having about 2 meters long stem from which grow 2-8 inch tall upright branches that produce leaves and deep pink-hued blooms.
 Pollination of the flowers is by honey bees.

-The blooms give way to raw white cranberries which turn a deep red color when fully ripe.
+The blooms give way to raw white cranberries which turn a deep red colour when fully ripe.
 Cranberries have a certain sweetness to them that is masked by their extreme tartness.